 Do you often get the temptation to revise your pricing down because your market thinks your prices are too high?
+Does your market think you’re too expensive?
 Do you almost get a deal and then sit to see it crumble away when the pricing negotiations start?
-Think of the following before you rush to price yourself out of business.
+Think of the following before you rush to ‘under-price’ yourself out of business.

 Your prices could be too high or alternatively:

 - You could be targeting the wrong market.

 - Your advertising could be reaching too few of the intended target.

 - You could be expecting your prospects to make a decision, without providing the key information about your product or service.

 - You could be peddling the exact offer being offered by your lower priced competitors.